fmtlib/fmt/doc/index.rst

-For comparison, writing a wide character to ``std::ostream`` results in its numeric value being written to the stream (i.e. 1070 instead of letter 'ю' which is represented by ``L'\x42e'`` if we use Unicode) which is rarely what is needed.
+For comparison, writing a wide character to ``std::ostream`` results in its numeric value being written to the stream (i.e. 1070 instead of letter 'ю' which is represented by ``L'\x42e'`` if we use Unicode) which is rarely desirable.

 Compact Binary Code
 -------------------

-The library is designed to produce compact per-call compiled code.
+The library produces compact per-call compiled code.
 For example (`godbolt <https://godbolt.org/g/TZU4KF>`_),

 .. code:: c++